Aashima02/Implementation-of-ARIMA-Model/README.md

 ## AIM:

-Implementation of ARIMA model using python.
+Implementation of ARIMA model using python

 ## ALGORITHM: